calband/calchart/README.txt

 --- CalChart README.txt ---
-Updated on 1/8/2012 by Richard Powell
+Updated on 4/29/2012 by Richard Powell
 ---

 ---
 What's new in this version?
 ---

-* Now you can put a background picture on the field.
-Neat-o!
-* Marchers are selectable in the animation screen.
-* Updated icon.
-Now less ugly!
+* CalChart Omniview.  'nuff said.

 ---
 What is CalChart?